mandober/js-object-relationships/README.md

 var arr5 = new Array(3.14);
 // Uncaught RangeError: Invalid array length
 ```
-This will only set the `length` property of the new array.
+Passing in exactly one integer will only set the `length` property of the new array.